temporalio/documentation/docs/application-development/foundations.md

 If you omit the connection and just call the `new WorkflowClient()`, you create a default connection that works locally.
 However, always configure your connection and Namespace when [deploying to production](/typescript/security/#encryption-in-transit-with-mtls).

-Use the [`connectionOptions`](https://typescript.temporal.io/api/interfaces/client.ConnectionOptions) API available in the [`WorkflowClient`](https://typescript.temporal.io/api/classes/client.WorkflowClient) package to create a new [`client`](https://typescript.temporal.io/api/namespaces/client/) to communicate with a Temporal Cluster.
+Use the [`connectionOptions`](https://typescript.temporal.io/api/interfaces/client.ConnectionOptions) function available in the [`WorkflowClient`](https://typescript.temporal.io/api/classes/client.WorkflowClient) package to create a new [`client`](https://typescript.temporal.io/api/namespaces/client/) to communicate with a Temporal Cluster.

 Use a new `WorkflowClient()` with the requisite gRPC [`Connection`](https://typescript.temporal.io/api/classes/client.Connection#service) to connect to a Client and set your Namespace name.

-Use the [`connectionOptions`](https://typescript.temporal.io/api/interfaces/client.TLSConfig) API to connect a Client with mTLS.
+Use the [`connectionOptions`](https://typescript.temporal.io/api/interfaces/client.TLSConfig) function to connect a Client with mTLS.

 ```typescript
 import fs from "fs-extra";